Blog

 psychologynumbersprobabilityculture

-Most digital tools are built for the default user.
-Genuinely accessible design means thinking about screen readers, color blindness, motor limitations, and cognitive load from the start.
+Accessible design means thinking about screen readers, color blindness, motor limits, and cognitive load from the start — not as an afterthought.

 accessibilitydesigntechnologytools

-How to Run a Digital Raffle That People Actually Trust
+How to Run a Digital Raffle People Trust

-Fundraiser raffles raise money and build goodwill — but only when participants believe the drawing is legitimate.
+Fundraiser raffles build goodwill — but only when people believe the drawing is fair.
 Here's how to run one that holds up to scrutiny.

 eventsfundraisingtipsfairness